stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 only offers the possibility to arrange things such that from the child perspective, it is inconsequential how the parent-side parties are
 organized: notifications are simply sent to the published address.

+In the general case, the child DNS operator is unaware of whether the parent consumes CDS records or prefers CDNSKEY, or when that policy changes.
+It therefore seems advisable to publish both types of records, preferably using automation features of common authoritative nameserver software for ensuring consistency.

 ### Rationale for Using the DNS Message Format